nicococo/scRNA/README.md

 ![Cluster the target data](doc/screen_install_target.png)

-Which results in a number of files (for each mixture and cluster range).
+Which results in a number of files (for each value in the cluster range).
+* Predicted cluster labels after transfer learning (and corresponding cell id) in .tsv format for every number of cluster as specified in the --cluster-range argument (default 6,7,8)
+* t-SNE plots with predicted labels (.png)
+* Data and gene ids in .tsv files

+In addition there is a summarizing .png figure of all accs and a t-SNE plot with the real target labels, if they were provided.

 ![Cluster the target data](doc/screen_install_result.png)

-Command line output shows a number of results: unsupervised and supervised (if no ground truth labels are given this will remain 0.) accuracy measures and i.e. transferability score.
+Command line output shows a number of results: unsupervised and supervised (if no ground truth labels are given this will remain 0.) accuracy measures.